Crugybar

-Crugybar is a village in Carmarthenshire located between Talley and Pumsaint.
+Crugybar is a village in Carmarthenshire, Wales, located between Talley and Pumsaint.
 It is roughly of equal distance from Lampeter, Llandovery and Llandeilo.
 It is within the parish of Llanwrda.

 Etymology

 The Welsh word "Crug" most commonly refers to a mound of earth, often a burial mound.
 The meaning of "y bar" is less certain but has been linked to the Modern Welsh word "Barnu", meaning "wrath" or "judgement", giving a possible etymology of "burial place of the wrathful" or "burial place of the judged".

 This derivation is possibly a folk etymology, connected with the local account that the Romans buried their dead here following a ferocious battle with the forces of Boudica (or Buddug in Welsh).

 Geography

 The village of Crugybar is located on the B4302 about half a mile south of the junction between that road and the A482, the road from Lampeter to Llanwrda.
 The village lies in the valley of the Annell, a tributary of the Afon Cothi, with low hills on either side.